Patients & Caregivers

 Patients and their Caregivers will then apply for their Registry Identification Card

-Patients and Caregivers may complete an electronic or paper application.
-For information and other resources, please visit our Registry Identification Cards page, or view our helpful Instructional Guides for step-by-step instructions.
+Patients and caregivers may complete an electronic or paper application.
+For information on how to apply for an ID card and other resources, please visit our Registry Identification Cards page or view our helpful Instructional Guides for step-by-step instructions.

 Step 4